Tennis-Penpix of the top women's contenders at Wimbledon

 Grand Slam titles: 0

 Pliskova is one of the bookmakers' favourites at Wimbledon after a strong showing at her last three slams.
 She was runner up at last year's U.S. Open, reached the quarter-finals of this year's Australian Open and the semi-finals of the French Open.
-With titles in Qatar and Brisbane already in the bag this year, she is looking to improve her record at the All England Club, where she has never got past the second round.
+With titles in Qatar, Brisbane and on grass in Eastbourne already in the bag this year, she is looking to improve her record at the All England Club, where she has never got past the second round.

 Petra Kvitova (Czech Republic)